 or slow heart rate, experience difficulties in breathing and possibly become unconscious

-to show the doctor.
-Also, tell them about any other medicines or alcohol which have
+with you to show the doctor.
+Also, tell them about any other medicines or alcohol

 Things you must do

-your pain is getting worse or you are having more frequent breakthrough pain.
+Tell your doctor if your pain is getting worse or you are having more frequent breakthrough

 Things you must not do